Jump right in:

 Major Releases: Super Nintendo Entertainment System, Super Mario World, F-Zero, The Legend of Zelda: A Link to the Past, Super Mario Kart, Star Fox, The Legend of Zelda: Link’s Awakening, Donkey Kong Country

-Overview: Much of this material had to be translated by fans many years after the fact, but Nintendo Power starts to take an interest in interviewing Mr. Miyamoto.
+Overview: Much of this material had to be translated by fans many years after the fact, and Nintendo Power starts to take an interest in interviewing Mr. Miyamoto.
 There are some strategy guides, a CD’s liner notes, and we get our first videos here, all taking place at Nintendo’s offices, I think.
 There is the beginning of some curiosity about games from non-gaming media.

 Many interviewers are already asking him about game design and how Nintendo makes games.